Madhavi258/DexTrack-An-Opportunity-Guidance-Track/README.md

 <h4>Files for DexTrack:</h4>

-DexTrack/track-search.php: usd to search for opportunity guidance
+DexTrack/track-search.php: used to search for opportunity guidance

 DexTrack/include/trackheader.php: used for DexTrack header